rayalex/allthingstalk-weather-station/README.md

 We're using [BME280][c1c4043e] all-on-one environmental sensor and ESP8266 to communicate data to cloud based system.

+The device is sending `temperature`, `humidity`, `pressure` and derived `altitude`.
+There's also a `LED` actuator which you can toggle from the web to show off push functionality.

 ## Ingredients

 - Mikroelektronika's [Flip&Click][43250e5f] flavor of Arduino Due